MichaelCurrin/javascript-bundling-quickstarts/README.md

     ```sh
     $ cd quickstarts/babel
     ```
-1. Follow the `README.md` instructions at that level to install and run the app.
+1. Follow the `README.md` instructions at that level to install and then build the app.
+Test in the browser if indicated to.

 ## Why?